Foundation Applied Medical Sciences Skills Development 1

 Introduction to Medical Psychology

 The module aims to provide an introduction to the way in which psychologists study human behaviour.
 Students will be introduced to the dominant theoretical approaches within Psychology in order to understand how each approach studies and explains behaviour differently.
-Students will then apply this knowledge to consider different explanations and treatment of various mental health conditions such as depression, anxiety disorders, schizophrenia, eating disorders and addictive behaviours.
+Students will consider different explanations of the causes and treatment of various mental health conditions such as depression, anxiety disorders, schizophrenia, eating disorders and addictive behaviours.
 Students will learn some of the key principles of behaviour analysis and how they can be applied to behavioural medicine and health behaviours.
-Students will attend two seminars that will provide an introduction to the difficulties and controversies surrounding the mental health conditions covered in the lectures, and the ethical challenges surrounding the facilitation of behaviour change.
-Seminar one will involve discussion of the advantages and disadvantages of how we diagnose mental health conditions.
+Students will attend two seminars to hone their critical thinking and discussion skills.
+Seminar one will involve discussing of the advantages and disadvantages of how we diagnose mental health conditions.
 Seminar two will discuss some of the challenges of implementing contingency management intervnetions to treat addiction, and whether we should reward abstinent behaviour.